Skip to main content

 Data privacy

 Cogniscape only processes event metadata.
 We never store source code.
-GitHub webhook payloads contain commit metadata, PR titles, and review comments — not file contents.
-Linear payloads contain issue titles, descriptions, and project updates.
+GitHub and GitLab webhook payloads contain commit metadata, PR/MR titles, and review comments — not file contents.
+Linear, Jira, and Monday.com payloads contain issue/item titles, descriptions, and status updates.
 For more details, see Data Privacy.